Jahender/architecture-center/docs/reliability/deploy.md

 With good use of staging and production environments, you can push updates to the production environment in a highly controlled way and minimize disruption from unanticipated deployment issues.

-- [*Blue-green deployment*](https://martinfowler.com/bliki/BlueGreenDeployment.html) involves deploying an update into a production environment that’s separate from the live application.
+- [*Blue-green deployment*](https://martinfowler.com/bliki/BlueGreenDeployment.html) involves deploying an update into a production environment that's separate from the live application.
 After you validate the deployment, switch the traffic routing to the updated version.
 One way to do this is to use the [staging slots](/azure/app-service/web-sites-staged-publishing) available in Azure App Service to stage a deployment before moving it to production.
 - [*Canary releases*](https://martinfowler.com/bliki/CanaryRelease.html) are similar to blue-green deployments.
 Instead of switching all traffic to the updated application, you route only a small portion of the traffic to the new deployment.
-If there’s a problem, revert to the old deployment.
+If there's a problem, revert to the old deployment.
 If not, gradually route more traffic to the new version.
-If you’re using Azure App Service, you can use the Testing in production feature to manage a canary release.
+If you're using Azure App Service, you can use the Testing in production feature to manage a canary release.

 **Note** Azure Service Fabric supports [rolling upgrades](/azure/service-fabric/service-fabric-application-upgrade) to application services.